 Being a Process Professional is a wonderful adventure … one that can hold you in good stead for a lifetime career.
 It’s wonderful to have a profession that allows one to follow their interests and to change and adapt one’s work as their personage changes too.
 And to get better and better with seasoning and age.
 Wishing you all the best in the evolution of your adventures as an effective Process Professional!

 P.S.
 Are you establishing a new Process Practice?
 Are you a seasoned Process Professional in the midst of revamping your practice to make it authentic to who you are now?
-If so, check out our upcoming Outer Work Course: Biz Basics for Process Professionals.
+If so, check out our upcoming Outer Work Course: Biz Essentials for Process Professionals.
 10 Weeks Online, Starts Wednesday, May 22nd!

 ©2013 Christina L. Merkley